traefik/traefik/docs/user-guide/swarm.md

 ### Create machine `mhs-demo1`

-This machine will have a swarm agent on it.
+This machine have a swarm agent on it.

 ```sh
 docker-machine create -d virtualbox \